jeremyelkayam/MKS22X-Final-Project/README.md

 (Remember to update this every time you make changes... otherwise, face the wrath of the brutish taskmaster Mr. K!!)

 #### 6/7
+- Jeremy(10:30 pm): Fixed but where functions didn't use floating-point math
+- Added average function, count function
-- Jeremy: Stayed up late playing video games and then decided to work on project
+- Jeremy(12:30 am): Stayed up late playing video games and then decided to work on project
 - Fixed bug where functions wouldn't evaluate when loading files.

 #### 6/6